A New Year, a New UT Health Austin

 Sports and Injury Clinic

 UT Health Austin’s Rheumatology Clinic diagnoses, treats, and manages rheumatic diseases that affect the joints, muscles, bones, skin, and internal organs in adult patients (18 years and older).
-Rheumatology encompasses a variety of complicated and multi-system conditions that are autoimmune or inflammatory in nature, which is why we are ready to listen to you to better understand your needs and develop a personalized treatment plan that will improve your overall quality of life.
-The Rheumatology Clinic care team includes rheumatologists, physical therapists, dietitians, social workers, and more, who come together to treat a variety of conditions, such as myositis, rheumatoid arthritis, scleroderma, seronegative spondyloarthritis, Sjögren’s syndrome, systemic lupus erythematosus, vasculitis, and other inflammatory arthritides.
+Rheumatology encompasses a variety of complicated and multisystem conditions that are autoimmune or inflammatory in nature.
+We are ready to listen to you to better understand your needs and develop a personalized treatment plan that will improve your overall quality of life.

 Specialties within the Rheumatology Clinic include: